openconfig/public/release/authorization/README.md

 provides an explcit deny for any request wich does not match any other policy rule.
 This rule also requests that the result be logged in full fidelity.

-Hopefully this illustrates the acceptable usage of the wildcard character in path elements of authorization policy rules.